 2. Adjust use cases and adjusted marketing copy for more empathy.
 Even if it doesn’t result in a new sale now, helping a customer better utilize what they have such as a new use case is a big win right now.
 For example if you provide application security, how about offering them a security health check for their new remote workforce?
 And marketing terms like “killer app” or “viral content” don’t mean what they used to.

-3. Shift resources from in-person events through at least 2021.
-Even if your team is willing to attend an in-person event, it doesn’t mean your customer or prospect feels the same.
-Marketers need to respect their customer’s concern to keep a healthy work force which likely means a continued absence of in-person events through 2021.
+3. Shift resources from in-person events through at least first half 2021.
+Even if your team is willing to attend an in-person event in Q1 2021, it doesn’t mean your customer or prospect feels the same.
+Marketers need to respect their customer’s concern to keep a healthy work force which likely means a continued absence of in-person events through at least the first half of 2021.
 Fewer in-person events frees up a lot of marketing budget, perhaps you should discuss with your IT leader how to redirect some marketing opex to improve your marketing tech stack?

 4. Accommodate your audience being at home.
 Your audience is juggling their job, their roommates or family, network bandwidth, health, isolation etc. As a guy who just spent a week on way too many webinars, stop the hour-long webinar insanity!
 I’m convinced marketers can attract more attendees and give them a better experience by changing their webinars to 1) Make them short, 15 – 20 minutes max, 2) Get to the point quickly, nobody needs housekeeping items at the start of a webinar anymore, 3) try different times and day so audience can balance their home schedule or a staggered in-office work schedule down the road.
 Data from webinar firm On24 shows the effectiveness of early morning webinars up 25% and later in the day webinars up 20% after the outbreak.
 Also, Mondays and Fridays, are both way up for webinar effectiveness with increases of 128% and 30%, respectively.